The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival bus station: Coaches from Manchester to Aberdeen terminate at Aberdeen Guild Street, which is directly linked to the train station, handy for organising onward travel.
 Guild Street is the main street in Aberdeen, so passengers will find themselves immediately on the high street, with numerous shops, restaurant and tourist attractions.
 Within the station, passengers will find WiFi, left luggage facilities and automated ticket machines.

-When travelling this route, Omio customers are departing most frequently from Manchester Piccadilly and arriving in Aberdeen, Guild Street.
+Omio customers who travel this route most frequently depart from Manchester Piccadilly and arrive in Aberdeen, Guild Street.

 Here are some other resources that might have the information you need